pdebelak/preact-starter/README.md

 I comes with webpack and babel setup to write preact with jsx.
 It has a `yarn.lock` file if you want to use yarn, but you can just delete that if you prefer to use npm directly.
+It has mocha with jsdom for testing.

 ## Commands

 1. `npm run dev` starts the development server
+2. `npm test` runs the tests
-2. `npm run build` builds the javascript bundle for production along with the contents of the `public` directory into the `build` directory
+3. `npm run build` builds the javascript bundle for production along with the contents of the `public` directory into the `build` directory

 ## How to use